PrestaShop/PrestaShop/FACETED_SEARCH.md

 - the `SortOrder` that is requested
 - the `page` number that is requested
 - the `resultsPerPage`, i.e. the number of products per page that is expected

+### The search delegation mechanism

+In order for modules to replace the core search mechanism, we introduce a delegation mechanism in the form of the `productSearchProvider` hook.

+The hook is executed with a `ProductSearchQuery $query` param, which allows modules to return an instance of a `ProductSearchProviderInterface` that is able to handle the query.